OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 However, some servers may not respond to `OPTIONS` requests, or may return inaccurate information.
 Additionally, servers may support different methods for different paths - so just because a method is not supported for the root `/` directory, this doesn't necessarily mean that it won't be supported elsewhere.

-An alternative way to test for supported methods is to simply make a request with that method type, and examine the server response.
+An more reliable way to test for supported methods is to simply make a request with that method type, and examine the server response.
 If the method is not permitted, the server should return a `405 Method Not Allowed` status.

 Note that some servers treat unknown methods as equivalent to `GET`, so they may respond to arbitrary methods, such as the request shown below.
 This can occasionally be useful to evade a web application firewall, or any other filtering that blocks specific methods.